 Julie Zuckerman’s fiction and nonfiction have appeared in a variety of publications, including The SFWP Quarterly, The Macguffin, Salt Hill, Sixfold, The Coil, Ellipsis, Crab Orchard Review and others.
 A native of Connecticut, she now lives in Modiin, Israel, with her husband and four children.
-The Book of Jeremiah was the only runner-up for the 2018 Press 53 Award for Short Fiction and is her debut collection.
+The Book of Jeremiah was the runner-up for the 2018 Press 53 Award for Short Fiction and is her debut story collection.

 Praise for The Book of Jeremiah